sourcegraph/customer-training/trainings/sourcegraph-102/lesson-plan.md

 ### Searching for specific authors (`author:`)

 When looking at committed code, I sometimes want to narrow down the results so that I only see code from one particular colleague.
 This can be great to get up to speed on what someone was working on before they went on long-term leave or vacation, or to remind myself what I've been working on before chatting with my manager.
-I can do this with the `author:` filter, which is specific to `commit:` and `diff:` searches.
+I can do this with the `author:` filter, which is specific to `type:commit` and `type:diff` searches.

 🔎 The trainer should demonstrate:

-* How to use the `author:` filter to narrow down the previous `diff:` search to only code changed by a particular contributor.
+* How to use the `author:` filter to narrow down the previous `type:diff` search to only code changed by a particular contributor.
 * The `author:` filter takes both display names (e.g. `author:emily`) and code host usernames (e.g. `author:emchap`)

 ❗️ The `author:` filter does take email addresses (e.g. `author:sourcegraph.com` will return all Sourcegraph developers committing under their work email address), but since some users commit code under an auto-generated email address for security (visible by searching `author:github.com`) or their personal addresses (`author:gmail.com`), it's not necessarily useful.

 ### Searching in a specific date range (`before:` and `after:`)

-As we've seen so far, the `diff:` and `commit:` searches will return results in reverse chronological order.
+As we've seen so far, the `type:diff` and `type:commit` searches will return results in reverse chronological order.
 Sometimes, however, you'll want to timebox results.
 This can be helpful if you're trying to see what changed while you were out on vacation, or if you know that a bug was introduced between two points in time and want to look at what changed only in that interval.

 🔎 The trainer should demonstrate: